ddnexus/pagy/docs/api/countless.md

 - minimalistic UI, infinite scrolling, APIs that don't benefit from a nav-bar
 - when the full nav-bar is not a requirement and/or performance is more desirable

-This class provides support for extras that don't need the full set of pagination support or need to avoid the `:count` variable ( e.g. the [countless extra](/docs/extras/countless.md)).
+This class provides support for extras that don't need the full set of pagination support or need to avoid the `:count` option ( e.g. the [countless extra](/docs/extras/countless.md)).
 The class API is documented here, however you should not need to use this class directly because it is required and used internally by the extra.

 ## Caveats

-In this class the `:count` variable is always `nil`, hence some feature that depends on it may have limited or no support:
+In this class the `:count` option is always `nil`, hence some feature that depends on it may have limited or no support:

 ### Features with limited support